holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/07_conditional_changes/lesson_plan.md

 - Review
     - PRIMM of `quarter_image`
+        - Intentional bug... can you find it?
-        - Show `extra` space in PythoShop
+        - Show `extra` field in PythoShop GUI
-            - Breakpoint to show that it passes value through
+            - **Breakpoint** to show that it passes value through
         - How could we use `extra` here?
             - Replace 0's with set value
     - How to identify loops?